cleavetv/unity-framework/Readme.txt

  SceneObjects have been completely initialized.
 At this point you are now able to bind any references to any initialized object.
 For example: in the case of a View object added to your scene hierarchy in UnityEditor mode and has it's instance resolved during Initialize.
- - IUpdateable : SceneObjects implementing this interface will have Update(deltaTime) invoked on them during the Framework object's update cycle with Time.deltaTime as the parameter.
+ - IUpdateable : SceneObjects implementing this interface will have Update(deltaTime) invoked on them during the SceneView object's update cycle with Time.deltaTime as the parameter.
  - IDestroyable : SceneObjects implementing this interface will have Destroy() invoked on them at the point in which the OnDestroy() method on your SceneView is being called by the UnityEngine.